tholok97/cpptemplate/README.md

 ## Dependencies

 * g++ is used as the compiler.
-If you prefer something else this could easily be achieved by changing the CC variable in the makefile.
+If you prefer something else this can easily be achieved by changing the CC variable in the makefile.